Liu Kang: Reception

 The character has received mostly mixed positive response by gaming publications.
 Digital Spy compared him with Street Fighter character Ryu, stating that while both are "kind of dull", they develop appealing techniques across their respective series.
 GamesRadar+ referred to him as one of gaming's various "kickass Bruce Lee clones", citing his similarities with Bruce Lee and noting his shouts.
 The A.V.
 Club compared Liu Kang's relationship with Kitana to the titular characters in the movie Mr. & Mrs. Smith (2005), noting how the games often give them proper scenes despite the franchise being focused on violent battles.
 There was also commentary about Liu Kang's moves.
 GameDaily complained about the character's voice, saying that "Liu Kang screams out like a chicken"; IGNs Douglas Perry wrote that he preferred Liu Kang over Kung Lao as a playable character in Shaolin Monks because of his "intuitive fighting moves", adding that his shouts were "annoying" yet "strangely pleasing".
 GamesRadar+ wrote that "the strange squeals he emits during his trademark Bicycle Kick move are unforgettable".

+Some critics have condemned the Mortal Kombat series racist, especially regarding its Asian characters.
+Guy Aoki, the president of the advocacy group Media Action Network for Asian Americans, rebuked Mortal Kombat II in 1994 for allegedly perpetuating existing stereotypes of Asians as martial arts experts including Liu Kang.
+Allyne Mills, publicist for the game's publisher Acclaim Entertainment, answered: "This is a fantasy game, with all different characters.
+This is a martial arts game which comes from Asia.
+The game was not created to foster stereotypes."
+The characters' racial diversity and the inclusion of female characters were also criticized by the psychologists Patricia Marks Greenfield and Rodney R. Cocking in their 1996 book Interacting with Video, writing they "cannot assume that this greater diversity represents a more progressive identity politics, for one could argue that it merely increases the racist and sexist potential of the individual fights."
 In Mortal Kombat: Games of Death, David Church wrote that Liu Kang and Shang Tsung were obvious references to Lee and Han from Enter the Dragon, noting Liu Kang's high-pitched vocalizations, Fatality moves, usage of Jeet Kune Do, and exaggerated kung fu style.
 Liu Kang's dragon Fatality has been described as one of the best Fatalities in the series, while the arcade throw has been criticized as a failed attempt at meta-humor.
 They have also praised his wormhole fatality in the 2023 Mortal Kombat 1, with some even calling it their favourite Fatality in the game, according to TheGamer, due to the notable gore performed on the enemy.